mwcremer/dnd-bx/monsters.md

 - Wandering (wilderness): The second value indicates the number of monsters encountered roaming in the wilderness.
 If the listed value is zero, these monsters are not usually encountered in the wilderness.
 - Lair (wilderness): The second value multiplied by 5 indicates the number of monsters found in a lair in the wilderness.
 If the listed value is zero, these monsters are not usually encountered in the wilderness.

 **_TT:_** Treasure type.
-The letter code used to determine the amount and type of treasure possessed by the monster(s) (see **_B/X Essentials: Adventures and Treasures_**).
+The letter code used to determine the amount and type of treasure possessed by the monster(s) (see [**_Treasure Typess_**](adventures.md#treasure_types)).
 The letters listed are used as follows:

 - A to O: Indicate a hoard: the sum wealth of a large monster or a community of smaller monsters.
 Such hoards are usually hidden in the lair.
-For monsters with a lair encounter size (see NA, above) of greater than 1d4, the amount of treasure in the hoard may be reduced, if the number of monsters is below average.
+For monsters with a lair encounter size (see _NA_, above) of greater than 1d4, the amount of treasure in the hoard may be reduced, if the number of monsters is below average.
 - P to V: If listed for an intelligent monster, indicate treasure carried by individuals (P to T) or a group (U, V).
 If listed for an unintelligent monster, indicates treasure from the bodies of its former victims.

 ## <a name="monsters"></a>Monsters